GoHypernet/Galileo-sdk/docs/src/stations.rst

 Stations Guide
 ===============

 Stations are a Galileo feature that make it quick and simple to manage permissioned access and user quotas for nearly any kind of computational asset with an internet connection.
 They also provide a built-in queueing/scheduling mechanism so that resource administrators can provide fair access to limited computational devices without spending hours setting up access rules and priority queues.

+Stations are also how hardware providers can list and price their computational resources in Galileo's open marketplace.
+In order for a Station Owner to receive payment for running workloads for other Galileo users, they must first register a provider account with Galileo.

 Creating Your Own Galileo Station
 --------------------------------------